deestroy/SYSC-3303/readme.md

 ButtonPress is a container class for the messages that are passed back and forth through the components of the system.

 #### FloorSubsystem
-The floorsubstystem manages the floor threads.
-It registers any button presses and converts them into the "instruction" text format.
-The instruction is then sent to the Scheduler, which adds it to the list of scheduled tasks as necessary.#
+The FloorSubsystem reads entries from a text file and converts them into a suitable format for the system.
+The instruction is then sent to the Scheduler, which adds it to the queue of scheduled tasks as necessary.

-#### Floors
+#### Floor
-Has a button to input the direction the user wants to go to.
-It will send a message to Elevator.java when the corresponding button is pressed.
+Has a button to input the direction the user wants to go.
+It also has a lamp that signals if the floor is ready to receive an Elevator

-#### Cars
+#### Elevator
-A car has information about its current task.
-This includes the floor it's heading to, the direction, and times needed for each part of the task.
+An elevator has information about its current task.
+This includes the floor it's heading to, the direction, and time needed for the task.
+It receives instructions from the Scheduler, executes them, then sends a message to the Scheduler.

 #### Scheduler
-The Scheduler continously checks the "buffer" for free cars, and then matches these cars with any unassigned "instructions".
+The Scheduler in this Iteration acts as a communication channel; it takes entries from the FloorSubsystem and delivers them to the Elevator.
+It also receives messages from the
-It also receives any "instructions" from the FloorSubsystem and inputs them into the "Schedule.txt" file.
+Elevator and delivers them to the Floor.